 Support for carers

-The law says that anyone who cares, unpaid, for a friend or family member who cannot cope without their support.
+The law says that a carer is anyone who cares, unpaid, for a friend or family member who cannot cope without their support.
 This may be due to illness, disability, addiction or a mental health problem.

 Are you a carer under the age of 18?
 Go to our Young carers page.